slatedocs/slate/source/includes/documentation/_default-urls.md

 ### Black Knight

-During the process of creating your account, the Quintype team will also create a publisher (The Foobar) on the [Black Knight](./black-knight) application.
+During the process of creating your account, the Quintype team will also create a publisher (The Foobar) on the [Black Knight](#black-knight) application.
 You will be able to deploy all your front end applications from the same place.

 ### Production DNS Entries

-The following is an example for the DNS entries to be made

 ```dns
 www.thefoobar.com   CNAME thefoobar.publisher.quintype.io